omtoi101/SecureHome/README.md

 ## Getting Started

-The easiest way to get SecureHome up and running is with Docker and `docker-compose`.
+The easiest way to get SecureHome up and running is with Docker and `docker compose`.

 ### Prerequisites